GroovyDenzel/7D2D-XML-Helper/README.md

 You can check/adjust the code to optimize the setting, e.g. you think the cities are too large with my values.

-Now just some general info about the mod you also read at nexus, steam and 7daysmods:
+Now just some general info about the program you also read at nexus, steam and 7daysmods:

 The tool is no actual mod but a .exe to help you adjusting various xml files (configuration files) from 7d2d.
 Download links:
 • https://drive.google.com/file/d/193Yag3wN1o39Rp6gyvpxVZF4rb33cDWb/view?usp=drive_link